Last updated in March 2014

 The Institute for Foreign Cultural Relations supports exhibitions by German artists in Hungary and has currently seconded a cultural manager to Pécs.

 The German-Hungarian cultural agreement entered into force on 18 April 2005 and the film agreement on relations in the audiovisual sector on 6 December 2008.

-Every year, thousands of Hungarians spend time in Germany studying and pursuing research.
-The DAAD and the Robert Bosch Foundation support this exchange by means of scholarships.
+Every year, thousands of Hungarians study and pursue research in Germany.
+The DAAD supports such exchange by awarding scholarships.
 The DAAD has currently seconded 12 German-speaking academic teachers and two language assistants to Hungarian universities and other higher education institutions.
 The Alexander von Humboldt Foundation awards research scholarships to Hungarian scientists and academics, supports scientific conferences and donates technical equipment to scientific institutions.

 Every year, the Andrássy Gyula German-Language University of Budapest (AUB) offers some 190 elite students German-language teaching in Comparative Political Science and Law, International Relations and Central European studies.
 The AUB has evolved into a lighthouse project in German-Hungarian relations.
 In November 2009, the Danube Institute for Interdisciplinary Research was established at the AUB.
 A postgraduate school was also set up at the same time.
 On 5 September 2013, the AUB was awarded the title of University of National Excellence by the Hungarian Ministry of Human Resources.